 Optional Blue Lagoon Extension

-You can also book this tour with a Blue Lagoon extension (admission included).
-After the 6 day tour around Iceland, you are dropped off at your chosen drop-off location.
-You will have time to have dinner and then at 19:30 you will be picked up for the Blue Lagoon transfer.
-After relaxing in the Blue Lagoon you are taken back to the same location.
+After the six-day tour around Iceland, you will be dropped off at your chosen drop-off location.
+You will have time to have dinner and then, at 7:30 pm, you will be picked up for the Blue Lagoon transfer.
+After relaxing in the Blue Lagoon, you will be taken back to the same location.

-When departing from the Blue Lagoon back to Reykjavik, you can choose either 22:15 or 23:15 departure, just let the bus driver know.
+When departing from the Blue Lagoon to return to Reykjavik, you can choose to depart at either 10:15 pm or 11:15 pm, just let the bus driver know.

 Map - (click to enlarge)